evrenvarol/outlook-taskboard/README.md

   * Open the page **kanban.html** in Internet Explorer.

-    <sub>*On Win10, you will need to right click on the file, select Open With -> Internet Explorer to open the page in IE11.
-Otherwise it tries to open in Edge which is not supported.*</sub>
+    <sub>*This is only supported in Internet Explorer.
+Edge on Windows 10, or any other browser, will not work.
+You might need to right click on the file and select Open With -> Internet Explorer to open the page.*</sub>

 ## Advanced Setup